MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/active-directory-replication-event-id-1388-1988.md

 This event indicates that a destination domain controller that does not have strict replication consistency enabled received a request to update an object that does not reside in the local copy of the Active Directory database.
 In response, the destination domain controller requested the full object from the source replication partner.
 In this way, a lingering object was replicated to the destination domain controller.
 Therefore, the lingering object was reintroduced into the directory.

 > [!IMPORTANT]
-> When Event ID 1388 occurs, you cannot use Lingering Object Liquidator v2 (aka LOLv2) or the Repadmin tool to remove lingering objects.
+> When Event ID 1388 occurs, you cannot use Lingering Object Liquidator v2 (LOLv2) or the Repadmin tool to remove lingering objects.
 >
 > For information about how to remove lingering objects in this case, see:
 >